 (b) Diabetes mellitus (ii) Over secretion of thyroxine

 (a) Cretinism (iii) Under development

-(b) Diabetes mellitus (i) Insufficient insulin in blood.
+(b) Diabetes mellitus (i) Insufficient insulin in the blood.

 (c) Increased metabolic rate (ii) Over secretion of thyroxine

 (d) Simple goitre (iv) Insufficient iodine in

 (e) Growth hormone (v) Insufficient insulin in the blood.

 Name the source and the function of each of the following hormones:

 |(a) Glucagon||Pancreas||Glycogen is broken down to glucose.
 Raises sugar in the blood.|

 |(c) Adrenaline||Adrenal gland||Prepare the body to face emergency, stress|